 SESSION I: COINTEGRATION MODELS OF ENERGY DEMAND (ELECTRICITY, CRUDE OIL, NATURAL GAS…)

-Practical applications: Estimating energy demand models with Stata
+Practical applications: Estimating energy demand models using market data for OECD countries.

 SESSION II: APPLIED CASE STUDY ANALYSIS

-SESSION I: MULTIVARIATE GARCH MODELS FOR ENERGY PRICES VOLATILITY (ELECTRICITY, CRUDE OIL, NATURAL GAS…)
+SESSION I: STATIC PANEL DATA MODELS FOR ENERGY DEMAND (ELECTRICITY, CRUDE OIL, NATURAL GAS…)

-Dr Elisabetta PELLINI, Centre for Econometric Analysis, Cass Business School, London (UK)
+Dr Elisabetta PELLINI, Centre for Econometric Analysis, Bayes Business School (formerly Cass), London (UK).

-Professor Giovanni URGA, Centre for Econometric Analysis, Cass Business School, London (UK) and Bergamo University (Italy)
+Professor Giovanni URGA, Centre for Econometric Analysis, Bayes Business School (formerly Cass), London (UK).

 Academic: € 2200.00